2 Control flow, structs, modules and types

 }

-Many users would also use an else branch to handle a “not supported” case.
+Many programmers would also use an else branch to handle a “not supported” case.
 That is, a case that cannot be properly handled by your code, or, just a case that should not be “fixed”.
-So many programmers use an else branch to panic (or raise an error) to stop the current execution.
+Therefore, you can use an else branch to panic (or raise an error) in your program to stop the current execution.

-Take the code example below as an example.
+Take the code example below.
 We can see that, we are handling the cases for the level object being either 1, 2, or 3.
-All other possible cases are not supported by default, and, as consequence, we raise an runtime error in these cases, through the @panic() built-in function.
+All other possible cases are not supported by default, and, as consequence, we raise a runtime error in such cases through the @panic() built-in function.

 Also notice that, we are assigning the result of the switch statement to a new object called category.
 This is another thing that you can do with switch statements in Zig.
-If the branchs in this switch statement output some value as result, you can store the result value of the switch statement into a new object.
+If a branch outputs a value as result, you can store the result value of the switch statement into a new object.

 const level: u8 = 4;